Tuesday, January 29, 2008

 Mix the photo emulsion as per the directions.

+Coat the screen with photo emulsion, working fairly quickly over a sink or surface you can get messy.
 It's OK to have indoor lights on during this process, but keep out of direct sunlight.
 The emulsion needs to be applied evenly, so keep flipping the screen over and squeegeeing until the emulsion is even on both sides.
 Any globs will cause uneven exposing and will mess up your end result.
-The thicker the emulsion is applied, the longer the screen will have
+The thicker the emulsion is applied, the longer the screen will have to be exposed.

 The screen needs to be completely dry in order to expose it, and should be dried in a pitch-black room.
 I dry my screen by resting the wood frame on a couple of shoe boxes in the closet, so that the screen is parallel to and above the floor.
 This allows the air to flow above and below the screen to help it dry faster.
 Make sure that only the frame touches the boxes, so as not to mess up the nicely applied emulsion.
 You can place a fan (I use Vornado because they are compact) next to the screen.
 Drying it this way takes 30 minutes to an hour, depending on humidity.